qtabs/abrainphackproject/README.md

 ### Library development (medium/hard)
 1. Implementing the phail computation as an open-source library with clear APIs and documentation.
 2. Summarise the commonly-occurring components of the paper-specific analysis pipelines into modules

-### Automation and workflow integration (hard, optional)
-1. Explore interfacing with LLMs to extract analysis pipelines from the paper's pdf

 ### Reporting (easy)
 1. Write an introduction to the index and main idea of the project for a potential manuscript